Quebec in Fall: Birds & Whales

 We encourage you to arrive a day prior to the tour, to enjoy Old Quebec City on your own.

-Day 2: Cap-Tourmente National Wildlife Area
+Day 3: Cap-Tourmente National Wildlife Area

 We will be going to Cap Tourmente National Wildlife Area early in the morning, and spend the day exploring the varied habitats of this important refuge; mixed-wood forests, ponds, fields, marshes (fresh and saltwater), and the St. Lawrence River.
 We will start our visit with a stop at the banding station for a unique opportunity to see from up close very small passerines.
-The highlight should be the southbound concentration of Greater Snow Geese, with daily counts exceeding 50,000 birds, although many other waterfowl are also expected.
-It’s a spectacle not to be missed.
+We will also spend time looking at migrating waterfowl including snow geese, although numbers of these birds will be greater later in the fall.
 Depending on the winds there is a chance for songbird and raptor migration as well.
-Night in Quebec City.
+We then continue northeast along the scenic shoreline of the St. Lawrence River to Baie-Saint-Paul.
+Night in Baie-Saint-Paul.

 Day 4: Baie-Saint-Paul to Tadoussac